-Note 15 FEDERAL EMERGENCY MANAGEMENT AGENCY (FEMA) REIMBURSEMENTS
+Note 14 FEDERAL EMERGENCY MANAGEMENT AGENCY (FEMA) REIMBURSEMENTS

-As of the report date the Cooperative is in the process of submitting information for a claim for FEMA funds related to emergency weather related construction and maintenance costs that were incurred during 2019.
+During 2020 the Cooperative submitted information for a claim for FEMA funds related to emergency weather related construction and maintenance costs that were incurred during 2019.
 The Cooperative has considered the likelihood that they will receive funds as well as considering past results and have recorded a receivable of \$1,248,650 in 2019 which represents approximately 75% of the total claim.
 This amount is recorded in accounts receivable in the 2019 consolidated balance sheet.